 A Displayr document with Data Sources and/or outputs

-The easiest way to Hide an item in your Report is to select the item(s), right click and select Hide.
-This is also available from the More tools menu.
+The easiest way to hide an item in your Report (such as Folders, Pages, items included on a Page, and standalone outputs in the Report tree) is to select the item(s), right-click, and select Hide.
 Keep in mind that this feature works similarly to editing items in bulk.
 That is, it is recursive and applies to all items nested under a selected Folder or Page in the Report tree.
-So when you Hide a Page, you are hiding the entire Page and everything included with it.
-Same thing goes for hiding Folders in the Report tree.
-To unhide items, select the item(s), right click and select Unhide.
+So when you hide a Page, you are hiding the entire Page and everything included with it.
+The same thing goes for hiding Folders in the Report tree.
+To unhide items, select the item(s), right-click, and select Unhide.

-You can further customize how items in the Report are hidden via the General > General tab in the item's object inspector.
-When you click Hide in the menu items are Hidden from exports & publishing.
+You can further customize how items in the Report are hidden via the General > General tab in the item's object inspector .
+When you click Hide, the menu items are Hidden from exports & publishing.

-To only Hide items from exports to Excel, PowerPoint, and PDF, you can instead only check Hidden from exports.
+To Hide only items from exports to Excel, PowerPoint, and PDF, you can instead check Hidden from exports only.
 This is useful when you want to show a visualization in your online Dashboard in View and Explore Mode, but you don't want a table of the data plotted exported to Excel.

 Method - Hide Variable Sets

-You can hide Variable Sets from various parts of the app including the dropdown menus, Page filtering, explore mode, and exports.
-From the Data Sources pane, select one or more Variable Sets, right click, and select Hide.
-This is also available from the More tools menu.
-You can Unhide variable sets using the same menus.
+You can hide Variable Sets from various parts of the app, including the dropdown menus, Page filtering, explore mode, and exports.
+From the Data Sources tree, select one or more Variable Sets, right-click, and select Hide.
+You can Unhide variable sets by right-clicking and selecting Unhide.

-When you click Hide from the menus, Variable Sets will have Hidden (except in variables and code) checked in their object inspector's Data > Properties section.
-This will hide the variable(s) from all drop-downs in Edit Mode and throughout View Mode (you will not be able to select it in any fields in the object inspector).
+When you click Hide from the menus, Variable Sets will have Hidden (except in variables and code) checked in their object inspector > Data > Properties section.
+This will hide the variable(s) from all dropdowns in Edit Mode and throughout View Mode (you will not be able to select them in any fields in the object inspector).
 You can still reference this variable in R or JavaScript code, if needed.

 If you'd like to include the Variable Set in dropdowns, but exclude it from other parts of the app, you can only check the appropriate field(s) instead: